hasancanbiyik/turkish_stopwords/README.md

 ## Contributing
 Contributions are welcome!
 If you find missing stopwords or have suggestions for improvement, feel free to open an issue or submit a pull request.
+Please let me know if you have any questions or suggestions!